-Find "Course Registration" in the left side menu and click "Course Registration".
+4. Find "Course Registration" in the left side menu and click "Course Registration".
 You may access the menu during the course registration period.

 5. You will see course titles in alphabetical order.
-Register button will be inactivated for courses you've already taken.
+Register button will be inactivated for courses you've already taken or which time schedules are same with others you have registered.
+Courses which will open later on priority (such as degree, major, day, etc) will be shown as 'Unavailable'.

-Click "Register" on the courses that you want to register.
+6. Click "Register" on the courses that you want to register.